NishantLuitel/Football-Analyser-with-tracking-data-/README.md

-# -*- coding: utf-8 -*-
-"""
-Created on Mon Jan 31 21:51:43 2022

-@author: acer
-"""

-#   Learn to analyze tracking data
+#   Learn to analyze tracking and events data

-data_structure.py consists of a mannually built dataframe class and is suppossed to work like pandas dataFrame object

-Use m[row_number] returns dataframe with correspoing row as a reference Use m[column_name] returns dataframe with correspoing column but by

-m[row_number][column_name] is writable
-m[column_name][row_number] isn't writable
+#Custom dataFrame

+data_structure.py consists of our custom dataFrame that mimics to some extent the DataFrame of Pandas library We have used this custom dataFrame instead of the popular libraries like Pandas and Numpy throughout this project.

+#Modules to run

+1. Run stats.py for individual stats for the given team
+2. Run graph.py for graph visualization of passess between players
+3. Run goal_animation.py for creating simple goal animations
+4. Run pc_animation.py for creating goal animations integrated with pitch control

-This project can be slightly modified to animate pitch control for any event
+Note : This project can be slightly modified to animate pitch control for any event

+#Coordinate system of sample data has been changed from Metrica sports coordinate to our metric system

     #   Y                                                  Y
     #   |                                                  |